 TAE Technologies has been in partnership with Google since 2014 to apply machine learning, data science, and advanced computations to our research in order to accelerate progress toward commercial fusion power.
 Together, we developed the Optometrist Algorithm, which yields improved outcomes when human and machine learning resources work together.
 Through this collaboration and other efforts, required programmatic steps that used to take well over a month can be achieved virtually overnight.
 In addition, we have developed breakthrough capabilities in holistically post-processing and integrating a large set of independent diagnostic measurements to produce high fidelity insights into experimental data at record-breaking scale.

 When will TAE Technologies have a working commercial fusion power plant?

 Migrating to a predominantly carbon-free energy supply is a top priority, and TAE Technologies was founded with the mission to bring our solution to market as quickly as possible.
 With our unique approach, track record, and proven original science, we are convinced fusion-based electricity will become a reality and believe we have a viable pathway to reactor level performance.
 Our next experimental platform called Copernicus is currently in development.
-It is a reactor-scale device designed to operate at about 100 million degrees Celsius and prove the viability of net energy production from the D-T fuel cycle.
-We will then construct a final prototype to demonstrate net energy gain out of the p-B11 fuel cycle, with commercialization of p-B11 fusion power plants beginning by the late 2020s.
+It is a reactor-scale device designed to operate at about 100 million degrees Celsius to simulate net energy production from the D-T fuel cycle.
+Copernicus will provide opportunities to license its technology for D-T fusion, while scaling to its ultimate goal utilizing p-B11.
+We expect commercialization of p-B11 fusion power plants beginning by the late 2020s.

 Are there additional applications for TAE's proprietary particle accelerator beam technology?